Ratherman/AI/DeepLearning/HW5/README.md

         * Normalization
         * Val Curve (i.e. Validation Split)
     * Spend Time: 3897.2 (sec)
+    * Observation: The acc curve has strong fluctuation, so in the next test, I will set the learning rate to 1e-5.

 # Labels
 There are 6 different labels listed below: